Entropic Thoughts

 Humans hate deciding things randomly but do it anyway

-Humans generally like to be seen as either
+Humans like to be seen as either

 That’s what we tell ourselves, but we are never that analytical or intuitive.
 In its place, we have used randomness to decide things since time immemorial.
 When we do it, we do it in a way that allows us to hide that it has happened – even from ourselves.
 Here are three of the ways.